HTamasViktoria/Classroom/README.md

 # Classroom Project

 The goal of the Classroom project is to create a Kréta-like application.
 Primarily, this project was intended for practicing ASP.NET MVC projects, Entity Framework, and Identity.
-As a regular Kréta user, I found the task intriguing.
+As a regular Kréta user, I found the task intriguing.(Kréta is a popular school management system used in many educational institutions, and this project aims to replicate some of its core functionalities.)

 ## Table of Contents
 - [About The Project](#about-the-project)